autogluon/autogluon/docs/tutorials/tabular_prediction/tabular-indepth.md

 **Tip**: If you are new to AutoGluon, review :ref:`sec_tabularquick` to learn the basics of the AutoGluon API.

 This tutorial describes how you can exert greater control when using AutoGluon's `fit()` by specifying the appropriate arguments.
+Recall that to maximize predictive performance, you should always first try `fit()` with all default arguments except `eval_metric` and `presets`, before you experiment with other arguments covered in this in-depth tutorial like `hyperparameter_tune`, `hyperparameters`, `stack_ensemble_levels`, `num_bagging_folds`, `num_bagging_sets`, etc.

 Using the same census data table as :ref:`sec_tabularquick`, we will try to predict the `occupation` of an individual - a multi-class classification problem.
 Start by importing AutoGluon, specifying TabularPrediction as the task, and loading the data.

 ```{.python .input}
 import autogluon as ag